yanncauchepin/PageRanking/README.md

 # PageRank Algorithm in C #

 This code implements the PageRank algorithm to calculate the importance of web pages.
-It is designed to work with input data provided in ***TSV*** format, where each line represents a path taken by users in the Wikispeedia game.
+It is designed to work with input data provided in ***tsv*** format, where each line represents a path taken by users in the Wikispeedia game.

 ## Prerequisites ##

 Before running this code, ensure you have the following :

 - ***gcc*** compiler installed on your system.
-- Input data in *TSV* format containing user paths.
+- Input data in ***tsv*** format containing user paths.
 Some examples are located in the **Dataset** directory.
     - The names of articles must be URL-encoded.
     - Articles in a path are separated by ";".
     - Back clicks are represented by "<".